 These are very light and fluffy Paleo biscuits and have a great texture.
-It is a real challenge to find a good Paleo biscuits recipe and so I was on a journey to come up with the best recipe to share with everyone.
+It is a real challenge to find a good Paleo biscuit recipe and so I was on a journey to come up with the best recipe to share with everyone.
 I hope you can all enjoy this recipe and share with people who you think might enjoy it.

 As you can tell by looking at the biscuits, they aren’t going to fool someone that doesn’t eat Paleo.
 But, for those of you on the Paleo diet, you know how hard it is to come up with a Paleo biscuit that isn’t dry and crumbly and tastes tolerable.
 I was able to come up with this recipe by mixing three different Paleo “flours” together to come up with a Paleo biscuit recipe that is light and fluffy stores better than other Paleo biscuits.